SKGleba/enso_ex/README.md

 	- Format your SD card to FAT16 and put your recovery blob in "SD:recovery.e2xp".
 	- By default the device will NOT continue the boot process after this recovery method is used.
 	- TODO: add a cleanup sample to continue boot.
-3) OS0 image
-	- If the SD card contains the EMMC image you can use its os0 for low-level modules.
-	- TODO: full easy dual nand.

 ### Recovery errors
  - If the recovery returned 0, the console will continue the boot process.
  - If an error happened the user will need to confirm that he is aware of it by pressing the correct key:
 	- "No recovery found" - press TRIANGLE.
-	- "Error running GC-SD RAW recovery" - press SQUARE.
+	- "Error running GC-SD RAW recovery" - press CIRCLE.
-	- "Error running GC-SD os0 recovery" - press VOLDOWN.
+	- "Error running GC-SD os0 recovery" - press SQUARE.
 	- "Recovery did NOT return 0" - press CROSS.

+### "dual nand"
+ - You can use the SD's partitions instead of EMMC's partitions by holding START at boot.
+ - If an error happened the user will need to confirm that he is aware of it by pressing the correct key:
+	- "Error reading GC-SD" - press TRIANGLE.
+	- "Incorrect SD magic (not SCE magic)" - press CIRCLE.

 # Credits
  - Team molecule for henkaku, taihen, enso, and HenKaku wiki entries.